Feedback

 Telangana, India

 Scope and Objectives of the course: This course is an undergraduate course on Machine Learning.
 ML is the sub-field of Artificial Intelligence.
-It helps engineers build automated systems that learn from experiences or examples.
+It helps engineers build automated systems that learn from experiences.
 It helps machines make data-driven decisions.
 For example, Google Maps for navigation uses the route network, real-time traffic characteristics, time of travel etc. to predict an appropriate path for you using ML algorithms.
-ML is a multi-disciplinary field, with roots in Computer science, and Mathematics.
-ML methods are best described using linear and matrix algebra and their behaviours are best understood using the tools of probability and statistics.
+ML is a muti-disciplinary field, with roots in Computer Science, and Mathematics.
+ML methods are best described using linear and matrix algebra and their behaviour are best understood using the tools of probability and statistics.
+By integrating mathematical principles, you will learn to effectively address machine learning challenges, developing a deep understanding similar to that of professional data scientists.
 According to the latest estimates, 328 million terabytes of data are created daily.
 With this increasing amounts of data, the need for automated methods for data analysis continues to grow.
-The goal of ML is to develop methods that can automatically detect patterns in data, and then use the uncovered patterns to predict the future outcomes of interest.
-This course will cover many ML models and algorithms, including linear models, multi-layer neural networks, support vector machines, density estimation methods, Bayesian belief networks, mixture models, clustering, ensemble methods, and reinforcement learning.
+The goal of this course is to develop methods that can automatically detect patterns in data, and then use the uncovered patterns to predict the future outcomes of interest.
+This course will cover many ML and Gen AI models and algorithms, including Linear regression, Multi-layer neural networks, Support vector machines, Bayesian networks, Gaussian mixture models, Clustering algorithms, Generative adversarial networks (GANs), RNNs, and Reinforcement learning techniques.
+Hands-on experience will be emphasized, allowing you to select optimal models and master the essential implementation details critical to their success.
+Practical sessions (Coding assignments) will involve working with real-world data, enhancing your proficiency in debugging and refining models through various ML techniques.
 The course objectives are the following:

-• To test run appropriate ML algorithm on real and synthetic datasets and interpret their results.
+• To test run appropriate ML algorithms on real world and synthetic datasets and interpret their results over ML frameworks like ScikitLearn, TensorFlow, Keras, PyTorch etc.

 Course Handout: Click here.